 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Since the peace accord in 2003, the Republic of Congo has been fairly peaceful, although there are still a few regions in the country which are best avoided, and sometimes conflict in the Democratic Republic of Congo can spill over across the border.
+Since the peace accord in 2003, the Republic of Congo has been fairly peaceful.
+But there are still a few regions in the country which are best avoided and sometimes conflict in the Democratic Republic of Congo can spill over across the border.
 Although not known as a popular tourist destination, the Congo is an exciting country to explore for those with a taste for adventure and a desire to get off the beaten path.

-The Republic of Congo has some really exciting attractions but doesn't yet have the infrastructure to support tourism.
-The country is considered mostly safe for foreigners, although petty crime is a problem, and roads arein a poor condition and sometimes impassable, making it difficult to reach many ofthe amazing destinations the country has to offer.
+The Republic of Congo has some really exciting attractions but struggles with infrastructure to support tourism.
+It's considered mostly safe for foreigners, although petty crime is a problem and roads are in a poor condition and sometimes impassable, making it difficult to reach many of the amazing destinations the country has to offer.
 As a result, tourists tend to stick to the two largest cities, Brazzaville and Pointe Noire, which both have international airports and are linked by rail.

-The best time to visit the Republic of the Congo is in the cooler dry season, which is between June and August, however it is wise to note that the north remains fairly wet throughout the year.
-Travellers should be sure to take plenty of insect repellant and sunscreen, and should pack light, breathable clothing as well as waterproofs.
+The best time to visit the Republic of the Congo is in the cooler dry season between June and August, but it's best to note that the north remains fairly wet throughout the year.
+Travellers should be sure to take plenty of insect repellent and sunscreen, and should pack light, breathable clothing as well as waterproofs.

 The Central African CFA franc (CDF) is the official currency of the Republic of the Congo (along with five other central African countries).
 It is divided into 100 smaller units called centime.
 The Congo is primarily a cash economy.
-A few hotels in Brazzaville and Pointe Noire now accept major credit cards but cash is usually the main method of payment in the country.
-There are a handful of ATMs in Brazzaville that accept foreign cards, and a few in Pointe Noire.
-It is possible to exchange foreign currency at the larger banks.
+A few hotels in Brazzaville and Pointe Noire accept major credit cards but cash is usually the main method of payment in the country.
+There are a handful of ATMs in Brazzaville that accept foreign cards and a few in Pointe Noire.
+It's possible to exchange foreign currency at the larger banks.

 The official language is French.
 Lingala and Kituba are widely spoken.